 Where:

-LTA = long-term average (0.35 mg/L)
+LTA = Long-term average (0.35 mg/L)

 Zp = pth percentage point of the standard normal distribution, at 95% (Zp = 1.645)

-σ = standard deviation
+σ = Standard deviation

-CV = coefficient of variance
+CV = Coefficient of variance

 For the daily maximum nitrate concentration, it was assumed that the average monthly target concentration should be the same as the average daily concentration.
-Also, assuming the target dataset will have the same CV as the existing measured dataset (Table 6.1) and allowing a 5% exceedance (EPA 2007, pp. 19 and 20), the daily maximum nitrate concentration for Jackson Blue Spring and Merritts Mill Pond is 0.9 mg/L.
+Also, assuming the target dataset will have the same CV as the existing measured dataset (Table 6.1) and allowing a 5% exceedance (EPA 2007, pp. 19 and 20), the daily maximum nitrate concentration for Jackson Blue Spring and Merritts Mill Pond is 0.91 mg/L.